The Giant Arc -- Filament or Figment?: Arguments for different linking lengths

 \subsection{Background Inhomogeneities}

 The first proposed correction is meant to account for the inhomogeneous quasar background.
-To quantify the inhomogeneity, \citeauthor{Lopez-2025} calculate the average quasar count, $\mu = 15.6$, and its standard deviation, $\sigma = 5.7$, in squares of $65^2$~$c$Mpc$^2$.
+To quantify the inhomogeneity, \citeauthor{Lopez-2025} calculate the average quasar count, $\mu = 15.6$, and its standard deviation, $\sigma = 5.7$, in squares of area $65^2$~$c$Mpc$^2$.
 Next, they declare that they ``reasonably consider" cells with a count of $1.5 \sigma$ below the mean to be underdense, and compute the ratio $\frac{\mu}{\mu - 1.5 \sigma} = 2.23$ -- it is worth noting that this number is highly sensitive to the completely arbitrary definition of ``underdense".
-Without further explanation, they then increase the linking length by a factor of $2.23^{1/3} = 1.31$ from $65$~$c$Mpc to $85$~$c$Mpc to compensate for the inhomogeneity of the background.
+Without further explanation, they then increase the linking length by a factor of $2.23^{1/3} = 1.31$ from $65$~$c$Mpc to $85$~$c$Mpc to compensate for the inhomogeneity of the background, but argue that the smaller linking length of $65$~$c$Mpc should have been used in our random controls, which assumed a uniform background.

-This correction is not warranted.
-Let us first recall that the PDF of a uniform random sample $S$ of size $k$ over some interval, and the PDF of a sample $S'$ obtained by first constructing a larger uniform random sample $T$ of size $n > k$ over the same interval, and then selecting a random subset $S' \subset T$ of size $k$, are identical.
-In particular, the value of $n$ makes no difference for this identity.
-The first case corresponds to directly selecting the sky positions of $k$ \Mgii absorbers from a uniform random distribution, as we had done in \cite{Sawala-2025}.
-The second case corresponds to first creating a uniform random background of $n$ quasars, and then identifying the positions of $k$ \Mgii absorbers as a random subset of the quasar positions.
-This replicates the process of \Mgii absorption, under the assumption that the randomly distributed background sources and the randomly distributed foreground absorbers are uncorrelated.